jsonmaur/node-crypto-extra/README.md

 <a name="api-encrypt"></a>
 ### .encrypt (value, secretKey)

-Encrypts a value with a secret key using AES-256.
+Encrypts a value with a secret key using AES-256-CTR.

 - **value** - The value you want to encrypt.
 Everything (except objects) is converted to a string before encryption for consistency.
 Objects are stringified using `JSON.stringify`.

   > Type: `any`

 - **secretKey** - The key used in the encryption.
 If not supplied, the lib will fallback to the environment variable `ENCRYPTION_KEY`.
-Must be at least 32 characters.

   > Type: `string`
   > Default: `process.env.ENCRYPTION_KEY`